khalil5754/khalil5754.github.io/_posts/2022-11-05-your-new-blog-post.md

-#Using PostgreSQL to Build an Object-relational Database and Write Queries
+# Using PostgreSQL to Build an Object-relational Database and Write Queries

-I'll be honest: while I've been ecstatic about writing all of the tutorials/posts I've written thus far, PostgreSQL is my least favourite database management language. *HOWEVER*, it is undoubtedly a very powerful tool in its own right, especially in situations where you need something larger or more complex than what MySQL can offer.
+I'll be honest: while I've been ecstatic about writing all of the tutorials/posts I've written thus far, PostgreSQL is my least favourite database management language. *With that being said*, it is undoubtedly a very powerful tool in its own right, especially in situations where you need something larger or more complex than what MySQL can offer.
 For that reason, let us begin our PostgreSQL tutorial with the first step:

 ## Building the Database

-Unlike writing queries, building a database in Postgres is markedly similar to doing it in MySQL - with a few important syntax differences.
+Unlike writing queries, building a database in Postgres is markedly similar to doing it in MySQL, with a few important syntax differences.
 Because of this, let's take a different approach to this tutorial than usual.
 Instead of walking through every block of code, this time, I'm going to show you the code for building your database (remember CREATE TABLE and INSERT INTO from the MySQL post?) and explain what's different in Postgres compared to MySQL.

 Assuming you have Postgres installed (or you're using a virtual machine), we can begin.
+Fair warning: this will be the largest single block of code I've posted thus far, but the majority of the commands I've gone over in the previous SQL post, so it's redundant to go through it step-by-step again.

 Let's create "Vendor", "Customer", and "Transactions" tables, and insert into each some simple records:

 ```